ReiniervanLimpt/browser-technologies-1920/README.md

 - [ ] Only chromium browsers support shape morphing through svgs, so for other browsers i need to make the changes visible without animations...

+## tackling the SVG issue :star:

+i stumbled upon [this article](http://blog.greggant.com/posts/2018/10/10/svg-path-d-animation-in-2018.html) explaining only chromium browsers can animate the "d" path of an SVG with CSS, i now added SMIL ( Synchronized Multimedia Integration Language) a built in animation specification within the SVG to trigger animations with javascript...

+*i decided to keep in the css d path animation so the shirt still animates in chromium browsers without javascript enabled*

 ## issues with features

 1 :white_check_mark: disabling images: there are currently no images in my application, only SVG's.